High court backs firefighter who alleged racist workplace

-BROOKLINE, Mass.
-(AP) - The highest court in Massachusetts in a decision released Tuesday sided with a former firefighter who has involved in a yearslong battle with the town of Brookline over what he alleged was a racist work environment.
+BOSTON (AP) - The highest court in Massachusetts in a decision released Tuesday sided with a former firefighter who has been involved in a yearslong battle with the town of Brookline over what he said was a racist work environment.

-The Supreme Judicial Court said the town was wrong when it terminated Gerald Alston, who is Black, after he refused to return to work and stopped communicating with the department, which he said was due to a fear of working in a hostile environment, The Boston Globe reported.
+The Supreme Judicial Court said the town was wrong when it terminated Gerald Alston, who is Black, after he refused to return to work and stopped communicating with the department, which he said was due to a fear of working in a racially hostile environment, The Boston Globe reported.

 The court also backed the state Civil Service Commission, which ordered Alston reinstated in 2019.